sergiy79/codecombat/i18n-Glossary-nb.md

 "to cast" has a direct translation "å kaste" which is a common phrase for throwing things.

 "spell" has no direct translation, or at least the translations are loaded with positiveness or negativeness:
-- "forbanne" – curse or "fortrylle" — enchant
+- "forbanne" – curse
+- "fortrylle" — enchant
 - "forhekse" – bewitch
 - "formel" – formula
 - "magisk formel" – magic formula